-A hockey helmet is a piece of protective equipment worn by hockey players.
-It is one of the most important pieces of gear for hockey players because it protects the head from many common injuries while playing the sport.
+A hockey helmet is a piece of protective equipment worn by hockey players to protect their heads from injuries on the ice.
 The hockey helmet covers the top, sides, and back of the head, as well as having an attached face shield to protect the athlete’s face.
-Helmets should fit snugly on the head and also have an adjustable chin strap to ensure the helmet stays on during collisions.
+Helmets should fit snug on the head and also have an adjustable chin strap to ensure the helmet stays on during collisions.

-Concussions are extremely common in the sport of hockey, so many modern helmets are specially made to deal with this.
+Concussions are common in hockey, so most modern helmets are made to deal with them.
 Any full contact hockey player should be wearing a helmet to protect themselves, especially children.
 Newer hockey helmets are designed with technology to disperse impact throughout the helmet.
 This reduces the overall damage to the head or brain and greatly lowers the risk of serious injury.

-Helmets are an essential part of any hockey players gear.
-They come in many different sizes and styles for men’s, women’s, and youth hockey.
+Helmets are an essential part of any hockey player’s gear.
+They come in different sizes and styles for men’s, women’s, and youth hockey.
 They can range in price from $40 to upwards of $300.
 Some of the most popular hockey helmet brands today are Bauer, Easton, Warrior, and Reebok.

 Hockey helmets come in various different styles, sizes, and brands.
-Finding the best hockey helmet can rely a lot on personal opinion and whether you care most about the fit, safety features, style, or overall value of a helmet.
+Finding the best hockey helmet can rely a lot on personal opinion, taking into account the overall fit, safety features, style, or overall value of a helmet.

 Hockey helmets are available at a very wide range of prices.
-With the cheapest being around $40 for smaller and lower quality models such as the Bauer 2100.
+The cheapest are priced at around $40 for smaller and lower quality models such as the Bauer 2100.
 More expensive helmets can be upwards of $300 for the highest quality helmets such as the Bauer Re-Akt 200.

 In general, the more you pay for a helmet, the better structure, fit, and overall protection it provides.
 Players in full-contact hockey leagues will want to consider buying a more expensive helmet to provide the best possible safety features.